Important info regarding Coronavirus (Covid-19)

 - The Viking Centre, Fairfield Road, Barton -We will only be holding urgent appointments face to face and will be doing everything virtually where possible.
 Visit the Viking Centre Facebook page for up to date information about what's going on there.

 - The Arc and Post Office, Litchfield Avenue, Scunthorpe - The Post Office will remain open Monday to Friday 9am-3pm.
-The Arc is closed, other than the Post Office until further notice.
+The café is open for take out only, Monday - friday 9:30 - 1:30.
+The Arc is closed, other than the Post Office and the Cafe until further notice.
 Keep an eye out on our social media here for more info.

 - Ashbridge Roofing/Hales&Coultas, Northampton Road, Scunthorpe -We are operating as usual and following government guidance.